akhoury/nodebb-plugin-import/README.md

 The rest of the data must be in the following format:

 #### category: c.[_cid] file sample:
-Every category data must be in a seperate file, each file name must with `c.` for `category` and then appended with its old category id `_cid`, i.e. `c.1`
+Every category data must be in a seperate file, each file name must start with `c.` for `category` and then appended with its old category id `_cid`, i.e. `c.1`

 ```javascript
 {